-Now, it is curious to see, how does the iPad Mini with iPhone 13 Pro Max.
-The pocket rocket iPad Mini compared to the most technological advanced phone Apple makes.
-Does the lack of certain features on the iPad Mini can overcome the iPhone’s tour de force?
+Now, it is curious to see, how does the iPad Mini compare with iPhone 13 Pro Max.
+The pocket rocket iPad Mini compared to the most technologically advanced phone Apple makes.
+Can the lack of certain features on the iPad Mini overcome the iPhone’s tour de force?
 Read on to find out.

-The iPhone 13 Pro Max is Apple’s latest, most technological advanced mobile product in Apple’s line up.
-It hold the most advance chip that Apple designed, the A15, which sets the foundation of it’s laptop and desktop chip under the Apple Silicon umbrella.
-A major improvement that the A15 did is a better power management that extends the battery life of iPhone by 1 to 2.5 hours.
+The iPhone 13 Pro Max is Apple’s latest, most technologically advanced mobile product in Apple’s line up.
+It holds the most advanced chip that Apple designed, the A15, which sets the foundation of it’s laptop and desktop chip under the Apple Silicon umbrella.
+A major improvement that the A15 did is a better power management that extends the battery life of the iPhone by 1 to 2.5 hours.

-The Apple designed screen which is a OLED screen which HDR capabilities is also the most advanced that Apple made to date. iPad Pro 12.9" might have a MiniLED backed LCD screen, but in OLED, you can get each of the pixel to turned off or on instead of having a illumination zone.
+The Apple designed screen which is an OLED screen with HDR capabilities is also the most advanced that Apple made to date. iPad Pro 12.9" might have a MiniLED backed LCD screen, but in OLED, you can get each of the pixel to turned off or on instead of having an illumination zone.

-The already impressive camera system has also been updated to use a bigger and more sensitive sensor, which allow the iPhone to take HDR videos and for the first time, ProRes video in 4K.
-ProRes is a propriety video format used by pros who value post-production adjustments to make their videos stand out.
+The already impressive camera system has also been updated to use a bigger and more sensitive sensor, which allows the iPhone to take HDR videos and for the first time, ProRes video in 4K.
+ProRes is a proprietary video format used by pros who value post-production adjustments to make their videos stand out.

 Supercharged iPad Mini

-The iPad Mini has been update in the California Streaming event.
+The iPad Mini has been updated in the California Streaming event.
 Actually, it has been supercharged and redesigned to follow more closely to the iPad Air design.
 Think of it as the iPad Air Mini.
-What is more interesting that the iPad Mini also get the same higher-end A15 chip.
-The same A15 which with 5 GPU cores that is exclusive for the Pro models of the iPhone 13.
+What is more interesting is that the iPad Mini also get the same higher-end A15 chip.
+The same A15 which has 5 GPU cores that is exclusive for the Pro models of the iPhone 13.

 Now we got the basic of each device out of the way, let’s go deep in each general specs and see how do they compare.

-Camera System This is where the iPhone shine.
-A camera system that can do 6x zoom, using ML to do potrait pictures, shoot video in HDR and professional enough to capture videos in ProRes which is useful for post-editing work. iPad camera system traditionally is only been there to capture documents or basic images and although the iPad Mini is a big step up compared to the previous version, it does not hold a candle next to the iPhone 13 Pro Max.
+Camera System This is where the iPhone shines.
+A camera system that can do 6x zoom, using ML to do portrait pictures, shoot video in HDR and professional enough to capture videos in ProRes which is useful for post-editing work.
+The iPad camera system traditionally has only been there to capture documents or basic images and although the iPad Mini is a big step up compared to the previous version, it does not hold a candle next to the iPhone 13 Pro Max.

-Storage The iPhone has higher storage option, mostly own to the camera system that generate gigabytes of information.
+Storage The iPhone has a higher storage option, mostly owned by the camera system that generates gigabytes of information.
 When shooting ProRes, the 1TB option is not a fancy option, but at times, necessary one.
-Starting at 64GB, the iPad Mini is a good enough option for most scenario.
+Starting at 64GB, the iPad Mini is a good enough option for most scenarios.

 |Model / Storage||iPad Mini||iPad Mini 5G||iPhone 13 Pro Max 5G|

 Now, is there a clear winner?
 It depends on your needs.
-Taking a lot of videos and pictures and you need to best camera on hand?
-The iPhone 13 Pro Max is akin of lugging your professional DSLR or Cinema camera around.
+Taking a lot of videos and pictures and you need the best camera on hand?
+The iPhone 13 Pro Max is akin to lugging your professional DSLR or Cinema camera around.
 With the iPhone 13 Pro Max, you will almost be guaranteed that you will have the best tool around.

 |Feature||iPad Mini 6||iPhone 13 Pro Max|